Home / U.S. State Travel Guides / U.S. Vacations / U.S. National Parks / U.S. State Highpoints / U.S. Road Trip Planning

 Central Arizona

-Scottsdale - a large and beautiful desert city with upscale resorts and shopping areas, many golf courses, plus awesome nature preserves and hiking trails
+✮ Scottsdale - a large and beautiful desert city with upscale resorts and shopping areas, many golf courses, awesome nature preserves, and fun hiking trails

 Southern Arizona

-Bisbee - a small town that is famous for its historic buildings, attractive tourist district, and its copper mining history
+✮ Bisbee - a small town that is famous for its historic buildings, attractive tourist district, copper mining history, and its 1000-step challenge

 My favorite city in Arizona is Scottsdale - I recommend that first-time visitors spend at least 2-3 nights there

-My favorite small town/city in northern Arizona is Page - I recommend that first-time visitors spend at least 2-3 nights there
+My favorite small town/small city in northern Arizona is Page - I recommend that first-time visitors spend at least 2-3 nights there

-My favorite small town/city in central Arizona is Sedona - I recommend that first-time visitors spend at least 4-5 nights there
+My favorite small town/small city in central Arizona is Sedona - I recommend that first-time visitors spend at least 4-5 nights there

-My favorite small town/city in southern Arizona is Bisbee - I recommend that first-time visitors spend at least 1 night there
+My favorite small town/small city in southern Arizona is Bisbee - I recommend that first-time visitors spend at least 1 night there

 If you like hiking, visit the Grand Canyon, Flagstaff, Sedona, and/or Scottsdale.